kyletolle/the-mechanism-collection/index.md

 Unlike those before me, I describe the outrage of Her Mechanism.

 Sandwiched between stunting growth and eviscerating heat, our Mother struggles outward.
 But what she spits is far sweeter than previous Mechanisms.

 Her point of view is one we ignore, however crucial it is to our now-fevered plight.

 ---

-Echelons of order.
-Governance.
+Echelons of order and governance.
 A self-guided system is bound to fault; error.
 Decimator of organization (the void).

 Strings desintigrated and reached decimation.
 Reducing harmony - increasing entropy.
 The Song has its own form, one not needing a medium to exist.

 Since the Song has come to inhabit these elemental bits, the energy leaks out or is lessened by the medium, so it needs other energy to replenish that which it loses.
 The Void eats the song.
 Draws it out of the elemental bits.

 The bits interact and learn of one another... whisperings of order.

 -The 4M interpretation of 2M-

 The All shatters into chucks that are the inanimate planets and galaxies.
 The worlds then (since they are pieces of the All) attempt elegance, but are corrupted by the Void - giving rise to the animate.
 The energy of collusion, of coming together, in 2M broke down her defense mechanisms.
 This allowed the animate to take over in 3M.
 But now her defenses are back up, which causes 4M.
 The inanimate corrects itself and eradicates the animate.

 It began with the worms.
 Devouring the surface of the world, tunneling and delving.
 Causing an itch that stirred the Inanimate.
 And once roused, It noticed the creeping crawling filth that covered Its surface.

 Grass clinging, trees protruding, creatures roaming - tresspassing - all about.

 Spitting ash plumes and wasted tears, the Fourth Mechanism pits us against a layer of corruption in desperate want to feel UV rays.
 (Earth is polluting the air with smog to kill us so she can feel the sun on her rocky crust again.)

 Magma flung crystalizes in flight; stinging as it litters the ground.
 Forests suction themselves to earth in an attempt to stifle Cornice.
 The film of vegetation occasionally burst through by the fingers of the energetic crust.
 Oceans squatting on the depths; trenching the union between Void and Void.

 Cataclysmic clouds creeping, crushing, currently catalyzing conversion.

 Her exhalations plunder the virii of their strength.

 The earth is a pockmarked and scarred world.
 Mountains rise up, chasms yawn, earthquakes are chills down the spine because we are creeping muck-vermin.
 We, in our ignorance, have angered Her.
 Her wrath and retribution are nigh and there will be no corner where her revenge does not strike.
 The creatures on this earth: a pestilence to Her.
 The grass and trees smother Her surface, while her fingers thrust upward.
 All creeping creatures as mites that scurry and itch.
 It has been long since her birth and now she does slumber.
 But we can see evidence of her awareness.
 We emit smoke and soot; she coughs madly in storms of anguish.

 The earth was lulled to sleep, that we then arose, but when the world wakes, we will be in for a lot of trouble.